 Timetable

-The timetable for admission to Reception is set out in the code and the School Admissions Regulations 2012 Warwickshire County Council.
-The process starts over a year in advance of school entry, with parents registering their interest with the school or the County Council.
+The timetable for admission to Reception is set out in the code and the School Admissions Regulations 2012.
 Admission information is sent out from Warwickshire County Council to families advising of the online application process.
 The initial closing date for applications is usually in midJanuary, with late applications being considered after those received on time.

 Offers of admission for Reception classes will be made by Warwickshire County Council.
 National Offer Day which is 16 April for primary schools (or the next working day where 16 April falls on a weekend or bank holiday.
 The Academy Trust will determine their decision based solely upon the admissions criteria and parents or guardians will be notified in writing by Warwickshire County Council as to whether their application has been successful or not.
 Parents or guardians who are offered a place for their child are given two weeks to respond then a further letter is sent giving a final date at which the offer will be withdrawn.